Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

-conformed around a payload suspended on a fishing line.
-The other end of the fishing line was pulled upward by a motorized force test stand with force transducer (M7-100, Mark-10), forcing the payload to slip.
-During each pull‑out trial, the force stand advanced at \SI{50}{\milli\metre\per\minute} and stopped at full extension or a maximum force of \SI{50}{\newton}. $P_o$ was first set to \SI{5}{\kilo\pascal} and then allowed to slowly decrease from small inherent leaks.
-Each run provided a continuous record of the pull-out force ($F$) versus the everting gripper pressure from the pressure sensor ($P_o$).
+To initially validate the securing model in Eqn.(\ref{eq:K_model}), a short length of soft everting robot structure was secured to prevent growth (Fig.~\ref{fig-secure}).
+This isolated the gripping conditions dependent on $\kj{P_R}$ and membrane mechanical properties.
+Using this simplified geometry, we estimated normal forces and friction coefficients without growth dynamics.
+For each test, the gripper was pressurized to \SI{5}{\kilo\pascal} and conformed around a payload suspended on a fishing line.
+A motorized force test stand with a force transducer (M7-100, Mark-10) pulled the fishing line upward, forcing the payload to slip on the inside surface of the tail material.
+During each pull-out trial, the force stand advanced at \SI{50}{\milli\metre\per\minute} and stopped at full extension or a maximum force of \SI{50}{\newton}. $\kj{P_R}$ was first set to \SI{5}{\kilo\pascal} and slowly decreased from small inherent leaks.
+Each run provided a continuous record of the pull-out force ($F$) versus the \kj{swallowing} gripper pressure from the pressure sensor ($\kj{P_R}$).
 Two experimental series were executed:

 \textbf{Surface Area series.} Cylinders of \SI{4.0}{\centi\metre} in diameter and lengths from \SIrange{6.0}{20.0}{\centi\metre} were printed from Polyethylene Terephthalate Glycol (PETG).
 Some were wrapped in UHMW tape to create two friction levels.
 Static friction versus LDPE was measured at $\mu_{\mathrm{PETG}}=0.27$ and $\mu_{\mathrm{UHMW}}=0.30$.